 First degree data submitted without a classification is included in total first degree figures but not in separate breakdowns.

 Students of unknown age are included in total figures and percentage calculations but not in separate age breakdowns.

 Percentage of known destination excludes those who replied to the survey but explicitly refused to give information, and is expressed as a percentage of all students from whom a destination of leavers record was expected.

 Unemployed includes those who replied to the survey indicating they were 'due to start work', but did not indicate that they were working and/or in further study on the reference date.

 Staff of indeterminate gender are included in total figures but not in separate breakdowns.

-- The following institutions have changed their name in the HESA products for 2010/11:
+- The following institution has changed its name in the HESA products for 2011/12: